freginold/Note/README.md

 Note now allows the use of horizontal divider lines between items.
 To insert or append a divider line, type `---` as the text for that line.

+Note supports the <kbd>Home</kbd> key as a shortcut to reposition Note in the center of the screen.
+(This method won't work if focus is currently on an input box -- i.e. if you can see the cursor.
+Click somewhere outside of the input box and press the <kbd>Home</kbd> key again.)

 Although every effort has been taken to avoid the chance of note files becoming corrupted or erroneously deleted, regular backups should be performed (from the Settings menu) to ensure notes and settings are preserved.

 As of v3.0.3, Note is versioned using [Semantic Versioning](http://semver.org/).